 What is Child Trafficking?

 So, what exactly did we encounter?
 We found out afterwards this is a very popular tactic among child traffickers in crowded tourist locations.
 One person is tasked with following children around.
 They will take photos and send them to clients looking to traffick the kids.
-The person will send text messages of the photos and stay with the families and children until they receive a yes or no. Then they look for an opening to take the kids if they are chosen.
+The person will send text messages of the photos and stay near the families and children until they receive a yes or no. If they receive a yes, they look for an opening to take the kids if they are chosen.

 It’s far more common for child traffickers to target children who are alone, or who are given a little more independence.
 Victims of child trafficking are typically left in vulnerable positions where they need help, or are in positions where they are forced to trust in a stranger.
 This is in part what made this scenario so chilling.
 We, the parents, were right there to witness his actions.
 He didn’t try to hide what he was doing, or even be discreet about it.
 He even tried to intimidate us when he was confronted.